OCodeJK/CSIT314_Macs/README.md

 **Database:**
-To ensure you are using the latest database
+To ensure you are using the latest database do:

 pg_restore -U username -d c2c_db < db.dump